 HOME is an IP management technology from Lawo.

 In Lawo systems, HOME is used to manage the devices within the network and configure the connections required for control and streaming.
-Depending on the device portfolio, HOME may also be required to manage licenses and Lawo Flex credits, and manage the ownership of signal parameters.
+Depending on the device portfolio, HOME may also be required to manage the available perpetual licenses and Lawo Flex credits, and the ownership of signal parameters.

 All settings are adjusted using the HOME Web UI (shown below).
 This is accessed by entering the IP address or domain name of the HOME server into a web browser and then signing in.